 From classroom discussions and lab experiments to fieldwork and study abroad, Florida Southern provides you the foundation in the biological sciences to pursue your passion to understand our world.

-During your collaborative research with faculty, you have the opportunity to publish, and present your own original research at regional and national conferences.
+During your collaborative research with faculty, you have the opportunity to publish, and present your own original biology research at regional and national conferences.

 Our graduates are accepted into the nation’s top medical, dental, and veterinary schools such as, Duke, University of Miami, University of Pennsylvania, and Auburn.